cutdigital/mcut/README.md

 * `cmake ..` (see `CMakeLists.txt` for available build configuration options)
 * run `make -j4` *IF* you are on Linux/MacOS terminal, *ELSE* open the generated `.sln` with e.g. Visual Studio

-Next, try out one of the tutorials! :wink:
+Next, try out one of the tutorials!

 _For more information about this library, you can refer to the project page [here](https://cutdigital.github.io/mcut.site/) or send an email to the author_.